dmitrvk/www.mymusichere.me/README.rst

 Once uploaded to the master branch of `mymusichere`_ repository, a source code in the LilyPond format is compiled with `GitHub Actions`_.
-Resulting PDF files and PNG images are sent to the webserver where the application publishes new scores on the `website`_.
+Resulting PDF files and PNG images are sent to the web server where the application publishes new scores on the `website`_.

 Each score has a unique